-Google Wallet app update brings support for all Android phones on version 2.3 and upAlex Wagner - Deputy Managing Editor, News Desk
+Google Wallet app update brings support for all Android phones on version 2.3 and upAlex Wagner - Editorial Director of News and Content

 Google Wallet has been a player in the mobile payments game for quite a while, launching way back in May 2011 on Sprint's Nexus S 4G.
 The app hasn't gained a ton of traction since then, but Google today announced a new update to Wallet that greatly expands its availability and could finally help its adoption to grow.